 Whale watching trips in the Perlas Islands are offered from July to October by a company called Whale Watching Panama contact (firstname.lastname@example.org) or Las Perlas Sailing, 314-1288.

 There are many beaches around the island.
 Playa Sueca is a nudist beach.

-Perla Real a Spanish-style inn of considerable charm nestles among tall trees on the quiet residential end of Contadora.
-It offers 4 rooms and 2 suites with gracious facilities.
+Perla Real a Spanish-style inn is located on the quiet residential end of Contadora, offers 4 rooms and two suites.